Atharvatonape/ByteBack-Linux/README.md

 # ByteBack-Linux CLI Tool

-`FileLoggerPlus` is an enhanced command-line interface (CLI) tool that manages and logs metadata of downloaded files, including automatic deletion of files after a specified period.
+`ByteBack` is an enhanced command-line interface (CLI) tool that automates the logs of downloaded files in a particular folder and also automatic deletion of files after a specified period.
 This Linux-Python based tool is designed to operate using native libraries, eliminating the need for external dependencies.

 ## Features